Idan-Elhassid/Hotel-Scanner/README.md

 I wanted to be able to help her and get the cheapest dates for hotels just like you can get the cheapest dates for flights in sites like skyscanner and airline website's.

+***in this branch there are extra steps to collect and store the best data and prices for each individual month allowing greater long term planning. it can also display the summery of this added data in the end chart.

 ***requirements: install and import the following python libraries: Selenium, pandas, seaborn. matplotlib.pyplot, datetime.